gordtulloch/obsy/README.md

 * Support for weather stations to determine if the weather is suitable for imaging operations
 * Support for Smoke and Aurora forecasts to assist in determining whether imaging operations can proceed
 * Automated calibration, stacking, and processing of images and generation of thumbnails or data summaries
+* Integrated image viewer with FITS support

 Future releases will include:
 * Master nodes for data repository, remote nodes for web sites, telescope nodes and observatory nodes.
 * Live stacking and update of remote sites with current imaging activities
 * Multiuser support with authentication, plus anonymous "public" access for web sites
-* Automated image calibration and basic processing for science and astrophotography using Siril
 * Automated processing of photometry imaging
 * Automated processing of exoplanet imaging
 * Automated processing of spectroheliograph captures (Sol'ex)
-* Integrated image viewer with FITS/XISF support

 ## Technology Architecture
 The two primary components of OBSY are: